PayPal Launches Instant Transfer to Bank Solution

-PayPal is able to offer this functionality to customers following their expanded partnership with JPMorgan Chase.
-Through this partnership, PayPal is able to access the Real Time Payments network from The Clearing House, and enable Instant Transfer to bank.
+PayPal is able to offer this functionality to customers following its expanded partnership with JPMorgan Chase.
+Through this partnership, PayPal is able to access the Real Time Payments network from The Clearing House and enable Instant Transfer to the bank.

 Instant Transfer Differences

 Beginning a couple of years ago, PayPal launched Instant Transfer to a debit card, which gave people and businesses the ability to transfer their balance to eligible debit cards instantly.
 Since then, the company has seen impressive adoption of the Instant Transfer to debit solution.